RetroReversing/retroReversing/pages/gba/GBASDK.md

 ## AGB Programming Manual
 The AGB programming manual is available in both PDF format (**AGBProgramming Manual.PDF**) and HTML format (/AllManual/program).

-It is 163 pages explaining everything pretty much everything you need to know to start programming for the GBA hardware:
+It is 163 pages explaining pretty much everything you need to know to start programming for the GBA hardware:
 * Memory Map
 * Background rendering (Both Character and Binary modes)
 * Playing sounds